Learn how to cut the t-shirt apart, how to stabilize and how to cut the t-shirt into useable blocks.

 comments or our Contact Us page.
 We respond to questions in e-mails and YouTube comments regularly.

 CUTTING THE BLOCKS

 The simplest shapes to use in t-shirt quilts are a square or rectangular shape.
-If this is your first t-shirt quit, I recommend using these shapes because it will be simplier to piece around the blocks to build the quilt.
+If this is your first t-shirt quilt, I recommend using these shapes because it will be simpler to piece around the blocks to build the quilt.

 A T-shirt Transformation Ruler is a wonderful tool for making finished 10", 12" or 15" blocks.
 This ruler has a grid with X to easily center the image and slots for marking the cutting lines.

 In the video, I used a rotary cutter to cut slits in the fabric through the slots in the ruler.
 However, I have now decided that a simpler way to mark the block would be using a fine point fabric micro-pen or quilter's chalk to mark the cutting line through the slots in the ruler.